IP roadmap – Your path to trademark registration

 6b – Refusal (CIPO)

-If your application is refused, CIPO will send you report explaining why.
+If your application is refused, CIPO will send you a report explaining why.

 7 – Advertisement (CIPO)

-If CIPO approves your application, it will be published in the Trade-marks Journal.
+If CIPO approves your application, it will be published in the Trade-marks Journal on CIPO's website.

 This will give others the opportunity to oppose your application.